 What to do About Doggy Doo

-•Grab it, bag it, toss it!
+- Grab it, bag it, trash it!
 Carry bags with you when you walk your dog or while you’re on poop patrol in your yard.
 Seal the waste in a bag, and throw it in the trash.

 Still have questions?
-Visit our FAQ page for common misconceptions and frequently asked questions.
+Click below for common misconceptions and frequently asked questions.

 You may find yourself wondering…

 Isn’t it bad to put plastic bags full of poop in the landfill?
 Landfills are lined to prevent contaminants from leaching out into soil and groundwater.
 Plastic grocery bags make great pet waste bags, and it enables the bags to be repurposed.
 Biodegradable pet waste bags are also available for purchase.

 Why do I need to pick it up if it’s in my own yard or the woods behind my house?
 Even if you don’t live near a body of water, E. coli bacteria and other contaminants are still picked up by rain water and carried into local waterways.
 Everybody lives in a watershed, and every watershed drains into local waterways before eventually traveling to the ocean.